kubernetes-sigs/gateway-api/docs-src/devguide.md

 cd service-apis
 ```

+This project works with Go modules; you can chose to setup your environment
+outside $GOPATH as well.

 # Building, testing and deploying

 You will need to have Docker installed to perform the steps below.